Principal Supervisor: Professor George Bassel

 BBSRC Research Themes:

-Using a combination of 3D confocal laser microscopy and computer image analysis, the way cells are connected to one another in plants will be captured.
-These data will in turn be analysed to reveal the organizing principles of multicellular life.
-The project will make use of both primitive land plants and more complex plant forms including crop species.
-In this way the changes in cellular organization that occurred over the course of evolution across to our current agricultural species will be determined.
+Using a combination of 3D confocal laser microscopy and computer image analysis, the distribution of plasmodesmata will be captured.
+These data will in turn be analysed to reveal the organizing principles of multicellular life and communication between their cells.
+The project will make cutting edge molecular, imaging and computational tools in both model and crop species to understand the relationship between plant cell communication and organization.

 Applicants need no prior experience, just a willingness to learn.